micstepanek/i3tags/README.md

 # i3tags
-Adds keyboard-driven context menu with tagging options to your i3.
+i3tags adds keyboard-driven context menu with tagging options to i3.
 As a side effect it can also replace i3bar.
 Coded with Python3, i3ipc and Qt5.

 Please see these tiny demonstration videos on YouTube.